To order this book, click on the image or the order link below:

 the most striking fact about nature is that it is discontinuous.
 When you look at animals and plants, each individual almost always falls into one of many discrete groups.
 When we look at a single wild cat, for example, we are immediately able to identify it as either a lion, a cougar, a snow leopard, and so on.
 All cats do not blur insensibly into one another through a series of feline intermediates.
 And although there is variation among individuals within a cluster (as all lion researchers know, each lion looks different from every other), the clusters nevertheless remain discrete in “organism space.”
 We see clusters in all organisms that reproduce sexually.
 1

-This has always, and still is as this book documents, the major problem for Darwinism.
+This has always been, and still is, as this book documents, the major problem for Darwinism.